anusharajeev99-crypto/anusharajeev99-crypto/README.md

 ## 👩‍🎓 Student | Aspiring CA

-I am a student currently learning and building skills in Excel, accounting, and AI tools.
+I am a grade 11 student currently learning and building skills in Excel, accounting, and AI tools.

 ---